 - Conduct market research and acquisition planning.

-- Build and issue the Task Order solicitation.
+- Define the requirement, build and issue the task order solicitation.

-- Email the Award FPDS-NG report to email@example.com.
+- Email the task order document to firstname.lastname@example.org.

 Notes for Direct-Buy Acquisition:

-- Ordering Contracting Officers are required to comply with their roles and responsibilities described in DPA Certificate and HCaTS Master Contracts.
+- Ordering Contracting Officers are required to comply with their roles and responsibilities described in the DPA Certificate and the HCaTS Master Contracts.

-- If you have any questions regarding Direct Acquisition process, email us at firstname.lastname@example.org.
+- If you have any questions regarding the Direct-Buy Acquisition process, email us at email@example.com.

 Notes for AAS:

-- OPM performs the acquisition on your behalf and provides pre- and post-award support
+- AAS performs the acquisition on your behalf and provides pre- and post-award support.

 - An additional AAS fee will be applied based on the magnitude and complexity of the requirement.

 - Agencies enter into a Memorandum of Agreement (MOA) with GSA to issue a task order.
 MOAs can be for cradle-to-grave services.
 GSA has specific statutory authority under 40 U.S.C.
 501 to purchase supplies and non-personal services on behalf of other agencies.
 Therefore, the Economy Act does not apply to HCaTS orders.